 - Disc/notch control distinguishes between targets and unwanted metals

 What Should I Look Out For?

-Weight: This is important if you’re going to be out detecting for hours on end, even a 10pound weight will feel like a tonne if you’re out long enough.
+Weight: This is important if you’re going to be out detecting for hours on end, even a 10pound weight will feel like a ton if you’re out long enough.
 Consider how important weight is going to be for you based on current fitness level and also what sort of time length you’re going to be using it for.

-If you’re doing it as a hobby in your retirement you might be (Not always) at a different fitness level to a 30 year old who is looking for something to get into for the weekend.
+If you’re doing it as a hobby in your retirement you might be (Not always) at a different fitness level to a 30-year-old who is looking for something to get into for the weekend.

-Depth: How far down are you willing to dig, if you are mainly going on the beach and it is easier to dig down 10 inches then you should look at getting a metal detector that can match that.
+Depth: How far down are you willing to dig, if you are mainly going to the beach and it is easier to dig down 10 inches then you should look at getting a metal detector that can match that.
 Or perhaps you’re looking to go to parks, where you cannot dig down deep as I don’t think the local authority will be happy about a foot hole in their parks!

-Usually you will spend more if you’re wanting a detector that can detect further down, so choose based on where you’re going to be using it if you want to save money.
+Usually, you will spend more if you’re wanting a detector that can detect further down, so choose based on where you’re going to be using it if you want to save money.